ocaml/ocaml.org/data/planet/mirage/creating-xen-block-devices-with-mirageos.md

 self-contained kernel which can run on the <a href="http://www.xenproject.org/">Xen hypervisor</a>.</p>
 <p>Mirage has access to an extensive suite of pure OCaml <a href="https://github.com/mirage">libraries</a>,
-covering everything from Xen <a href="https://github.com/mirage/ocaml-xen-block-driver">block</a> and <a href="https://github.com/mirage/mirage-platform/blob/master/xen/lib/netif.ml">network</a> virtual device drivers, a <a href="https://github.com/mirage/mirage-net">TCP/IP stack</a>, OpenFlow learning switches and controllers, to SSH and <a href="https://github.com/mirage/ocaml-cohttp">HTTP</a> server implementations.</p>
+covering everything from Xen <a href="https://github.com/mirage/ocaml-xen-block-driver">block</a> and <a href="https://github.com/mirage/mirage-platform/blob/master/xen/lib/netif.ml - [404 Not Found]">network</a> virtual device drivers,
+a <a href="https://github.com/mirage/mirage-net">TCP/IP stack</a>, OpenFlow learning switches and controllers, to SSH and <a href="https://github.com/mirage/ocaml-cohttp">HTTP</a> server implementations.</p>
 <p>I normally use Mirage to deploy applications as kernels on top of